-Of course, creating a diverse and inclusive workplace is easier said than done.
-There will always be growing pains when attempting to change your company culture on such a broad scale.
+Creating a diverse and inclusive workplace is easier said than done.
 Below are some of the top challenges that organizations face when it comes to leveling up their diversity and inclusion strategies.

-Diversity and inclusion initiatives must align with your organizational goals and company values.
-Otherwise, they’ll always be pushed to the back burner.
-In one study of Fortune 1000 companies, 41 percent of respondents said their organizations had very informal diversity efforts with no structure because they’re “too busy”.
+D&I initiatives must align with your organizational goals and values.
+A study of Fortune 1000 companies showed that 41 percent of respondents said their organizations had very informal diversity efforts with no structure because they’re “too busy”.
 Organizational change begins at the top.
 Upper management needs to allocate resources to D&I efforts, even in the face of uncertainty.
-Taking these steps shows employees that upper management is taking D&I to heart.

 Once you’ve garnered adequate support, ask critical questions about your company’s workforce.
-Oftentimes, these questions bring about tough conversations, but those conversations are necessary in order to drive true change.
-Leaders must objectively assess where and how their D&I activities can be improved and communicate why.
+Oftentimes, these questions bring about tough, but necessary, conversations to drive true change.

-In the end, the HR department and individual managers are responsible for enacting change and sustaining a D&I-centric culture.
-These groups should receive training to understand new HR policies and practices.
-Managers and HR departments must present a unified front that upholds D&I practices, and measure the company’s progress toward D&I goals.
+HR department and individual managers are responsible for enacting change and sustaining a D&I-centric culture.
+These groups should receive training and present a unified front that upholds D&I practices while measuring the company’s progress toward D&I goals.

 The only way to know if D&I is improving in your organization is to measure and track it.
-This means you need the right tools in place.
-Usually, this translates to an annual survey, but that’s simply not enough.
-Practicing continuous listening and having real-time insights into what your employees are thinking and feeling when it comes to D&I in the workplace helps properly define and assess major challenges and opportunities.
+An annual survey is not enough.
+You need to practice continuous listening and collect real-time insights into what your employees are thinking and feeling.

-Continuously give employees the opportunity to voice D&I concerns, as they have an in-the-trenches view of possible conflicts that managers and higher-level staff may not.
-Encourage team leads to listen to the ways in which D&I is manifesting at all levels of the employee experience.
+Continuously give employees the opportunity to voice D&I concerns, as they have an in-the-trenches view of possible conflicts that managers may not.
 Use this feedback to think of new ways to incorporate people-centric initiatives and build a trustful relationship with employees to foster better overall performance.

 Be sure to measure diversity and inclusion–related KPIs before and after implementing each new D&I initiative.
-To determine whether or not your strategies are working, look at the change (or lack of change) in metrics.
-Coming up with diversity KPIs is relatively simple.
-You can break down your workforce by gender, race, geography, etc.
+Look at the change (or lack of change) in metrics.
+Coming up with diversity KPIs is relatively simple if you break down your workforce by gender, race, geography, etc.

 Inclusion is tougher to measure, but there are two key ways to do it.
-The first is to look at the Inclusion Climate—the equitable employment practices, integration of differences, and inclusion of decision-making.
-The second measure is the Perceived Group Inclusion Scale.
+First, look at the Inclusion Climate — equitable employment practices, integration of differences, and inclusion of decision-making.
+Second, measure the Perceived Group Inclusion Scale.
 This gauges employees’ sense of belonging and authenticity.

 Intervention and training

-While managers can lead the way, employees should still receive D&I training to help avoid and overcome biases.
-These training sessions need to show that you’ve done your research and you know about the current biases in your workplace.
-Explain how your D&I program is an opportunity for all employees to acknowledge and improve.
+Training sessions need to show that companies know about current biases in the workplace and explain how your D&I program is an opportunity for all employees to acknowledge and improve.

-Many organizations struggle with silos, within departments or throughout the organization.
-Silos become dangerous because they encourage exclusivity rather than inclusivity, decrease productivity and productivity, etc. Before deploying a recognition program, Meijer, a family-owned superstore based out of the U.S. Midwest, was aware that silos between teams or groups within an organization can severely hinder collaboration.
-After implementing their recognition program, mteam, the strength of networks in each Meijer store location increased.
-In an effort to improve each team member’s sense of belonging, mteam has been able to bring team members together and increase connections.
+Many organizations struggle with silos which encourage exclusivity rather than inclusivity, decrease productivity and productivity, etc. Before deploying a recognition program, Meijer, a family-owned superstore based out of the U.S. Midwest, was aware that silos could severely hinder collaboration.
+After implementing their recognition program, the strength of networks in each Meijer store location increased.

 Breaking down silos and increasing connections across your company are instrumental in strengthening D&I throughout your organization.
-If you’re unsure where to start, try Meijer’s approach and start leveraging the power of employee recognition.
+Unsure where to start?
+Try Meijer’s approach and start leveraging the power of employee recognition.